PeriVIS/PeriVIS/README.md

 ### fragment

 Extraction of fragments and histograms, see Section 4.1 in [1].
-The Figure 1 shows the extracted fracments and Figure 2 shows the corresponding histogram
+The Figure 1 shows the extracted fracments and Figure 2 shows the corresponding histogram.
+A video of the development of the extracted fragments is available [here](https://archive.ins.uni-bonn.de/schweitzer.ins.uni-bonn.de/people/diehl/video/fragments.mp4).

 Figure 1: Extracted fragments | Figure 2: Corresponding histogram
 :------------------------:|:----------------------------------------: